Employee Lifecycle - Satisfied employees throughout the entire employee lifecycle

 The stages in the employee lifecycle - the 7-phase model

-There is no standardized use of the Employee Lifecycle Model.
-There are therefore a different number of phases depending on the perspective.
+There is no uniform use of the Employee Lifecycle model.
+Depending on the perspective, there are therefore a different number of phases.

 Depending on which phases are included in the model, there are the following different employee lifecycle models:

-• 6-phase model: starts with attraction and ends with the exit
+- 6-phase model: Starts with Attraction and ends with Exit

 In this article, we use the 7-phase model to provide as comprehensive an overview as possible.

-The relationship between company and employee does not begin with the first day of work or the job application.
+The relationship between companies and employees does not begin with the first day of work or the application.
 Rather, it begins the moment people come into contact with your brand for the first time.

-A strong employer brand ensures that potential employees become aware of the company and are interested in working for it and getting to know the culture.
+A strong Employer Brand ensures that potential employees become aware of the company and are interested in working for the company and getting to know its culture.

 In the recruiting phase, this interest should be utilized and applicants should be convinced of the position and the work at the company.
 To achieve this, the recruiting and HR teams have the task of communicating the employer branding and corporate culture in the best possible way.